ChinazoOnwukaike/Eastream/README.md

 id 'kotlin-parcelize'
 ```

-Add these to your dependencies
+Add these to your dependencies:

 Material Design